mrkipling/js-sensi/README.md

 ##Why is it called js-sensi?

-Offiical line: it's a sensible way to structure your JavaScript files. (as in, "sensi"-ble).

-Unofficial-line: use your imagination.
 It's a Javascript template, and "js-template" wasn't very catchy...